devskale/python-utils/packages/pdf2md.skale/README.md

 3. **Change Detection:** Identifies added, removed or modified files
 4. **Directory Monitoring:** Tracks nested directory structures

+### Current Index Features

+- **Index Creation:** Generates `.pdf2md_index.json` files in directories to track file and directory metadata.
+- **Index Updates:** Updates existing index files if they are older than a specified age (default: 30 seconds, configurable with `--index-age`).
+- **Index Clearing:** Removes all index files from specified directories.
+- **Index Stats:** Provides detailed statistics about indexed files, including document counts, parser usage, and categories.
+- **Test Mode:** Allows testing index updates without making changes.
+- **Parsing Status:** Displays files that have not been parsed by any parser or a specific parser.

 Index files (`.pdf2md_index.json`) are created in each processed directory.
 You can manage indexes using these CLI options:

 ```bash